 error handling vocabulary from several programming languages, audio files 2018

-In programming, there is a function that exists known as error handling.
+In many programming languages, there is a function that exists known as error handling.
 Its purpose is to anticipate, detect, and resolve application and communication errors to prevent the program from crashing.
 In this way, the language can never fail.

 But, what does it mean if a language is not allowed to have any errors?
 If there is no room for misinterpretation or gaps in meaning?

-In response, I've attempted to translate the coding vocabulary of error handling (words like throw, do, catch, return...) into human communication.
+In response, I've attempted to translate the coding vocabulary of error handling from these programming languages into human communication.
 I and another person communicate limiting ourselves to the list of 'error handling' vocabulary.
 We use words meant to prevent errors in a coding language to undoubtedly cause errors in another.